Multimodal Data Ingestion Pipeline with Docling and Qdrant

 (tables_dir / f"{table_name}_page_{page_num}.md").write_text(content_with_page, encoding='utf-8')

-Assemble these components to process a target directory containing financial documents:
+Assemble these components to process a target folder of financial documents:

 PYTHON